 Reheating: This soup will last in the refrigerator for 3-4 days.
 You can reheat it in the crockpot, microwave or on the stove.
 The pasta will absorb some of the liquid overnight so you can just add some broth when reheating or enjoy it thicker

 Freezing: You can freeze this soup, but it isn’t as good once it has been frozen.
 The pasta can get a little mushy – but it’s still totally edible!
-I love Souper Cubes for freezing leftovers.
-Code CLEANEATING10 works to save $$ on our favorite silicone molds!
+We like these containers for freezing.
+Use code CLEANEATINGCOUPLE to save $$ on our favorite freezing molds!

 Can you make this Vegan Minestrone Soup in the crockpot?